 There is information on used electric vehicles on our Used Vehicles page.

-There is information here on agencies that rent electric vehicles in Richmond.
+There is information here on an agency that rents electric vehicles in Richmond.
 Plug-in Richmond members get a 5% discount.

 Although hydrogen fuel vehicles are zero emission, most hydrogen production is not.
 Natural gas reforming produces hydrogen using high temperature steam which usually involves greenhouse gas emissions.
 Electrolysis produces hydrogen using electricity which wastes electricity compared to putting the electricity directly into the vehicle battery.

 It takes less time to refuel using hydrogen which may make it more attractive for trucks and commercial vehicles.

-New 2023 models include the BMW i4 eDrive 35 and i7, Cadillac Lyriq, Fisker Ocean, Genesis Electrified GV70, Hyundai Ioniq 6, Lexus RZ 450e, Lucid Air, Mercedes EQE, Nissan Ariya, Polestar 3, Rivian R1S, Subaru Solterra, Toyota bZ4X, Vinfast VF8 and VF9.
+New 2023 models include the BMW i4 eDrive 35 and i7, Cadillac Lyriq, Chevrolet Blazer EV, Fisker Ocean, Genesis Electrified GV70, Hyundai Ioniq 6, Lexus RZ 450e, Lotus Eletre, Lucid Air, Mercedes EQE, Nissan Ariya, Polestar 3, Rivian R1S, Subaru Solterra, Toyota bZ4X, Vinfast VF8 and VF9.

 More electric pickups and cargo vans are arriving in 2023.
 We have preliminary specifications.

 The higher purchase cost of an electric vehicle can be recovered in as little as 4 years due to the much lower operating cost which comes from both the lower cost of electricity compared to gas and the lower maintenance cost due to the far lesser number of moving parts and fluids.

 Battery replacement is rare.
 Batteries in the newest models are expected to last the life of the vehicle.
 A typical new electric vehicle warranty guarantees that the battery's capacity will not drop below 70% in the first 8 years or 160,000 km.
 In the unlikely event of battery replacement, the cost is offset by the considerable savings on maintenance over the life of the vehicle.